brandonwamboldt/dotfiles/README.md

 #### Aliases for better directory listings

-The `ll` alias is provided for nicer directory listings. `ll` prettys nice file sizes, full file info, disables color and more!
+The `l` alias is provided for nicer directory listings. `l` prettys nice file sizes, full file info, enables color and more!

 #### Nicer user prompt

 The default user prompt is overwritten with one that shows useful info in the title bar, and shows the user, host and working directory inline, with colors!
+It will also show you the current Git branch if you are in a Git repository.

 #### Enhanced bash history